Siân Reeves: Life and career

 Reeves was born in West Bromwich, and was raised in Brewood, South Staffordshire.
 After being educated at Wolgarston High School in nearby Penkridge, she worked in a shoe shop until pursuing acting professionally.

 In 1985, Reeves was cast as an original cast member of Les Misérables.

 Reeves appeared in the BBC soap opera EastEnders in 2006 as Elaine Jarvis for five episodes.
 In March 2006, Reeves appeared in the BBC singing competition Just the Two of Us.
 Her singing partner was originally Rick Astley, but after he failed to turn up for the second rehearsal, he was replaced by Russell Watson, and the pair went on to win the series.

 In 2007, Reeves suffered a backstage accident whilst rehearsing the play Vernon God Little at London's Young Vic theatre.
 A stage trapdoor had been left open, and she fell through it, onto a steel ladder, suffering a punctured lung and crushed ribcage, leaving her unable to move for 10 months.

+From 2008 to 2011, Reeves appeared as office manager Gloria in two series of the BBC Three sitcom Lunch Monkeys.
 In July 2009, it was announced that Reeves would join the cast of the ITV soap opera Emmerdale, playing the role of villain Sally Spode.
-In 2009, Reeves appeared as Hannah Temple in the BBC drama series Hope Springs and as office manager Gloria in BBC Three sitcom Lunch Monkeys.
+Also, in 2009, Reeves appeared as Hannah Temple in the BBC drama series Hope Springs.

 From 2011 to 2014, Reeves portrayed Bianca in the Sky comedy drama Mount Pleasant.

-In 2019, she joined the cast of the ITV soap opera Coronation Street as Charlie Wood.
-In 2022 she won the Special Jury Award in Direction at the first season of Casablanca Film Factory Awards for her short film 'I Know Something Happened'.
-2018 was in Shakespeare And Hathaway Private Investigators.
+In 2019, Reeves joined the cast of the ITV soap opera Coronation Street as Charlie Wood.
+Also, in 2019, Reeves played Marcia Fortby in Series 2, Episode 4 of Shakespeare & Hathaway: Private Investigators.

+In 2022, Reeves won the Special Jury Award in Direction at the first season of Casablanca Film Factory Awards for her short film I Know Something Happened.

+In 2026, Reeves played Kim Woods in Series 15, Episode 7 of Death in Paradise.